Accelize/nimbix_drm_demo/README.md

 ## How to use the Demo
 ### Prerequisites
 You need to create an account on [Nimbix Cloud](https://www.nimbix.net/).
-You can have a 100 hours free trial use [this form](https://www.nimbix.net/alveotrial/)
+You can have a 100 hours free trial using [this form](https://www.nimbix.net/alveotrial/)

 ### Getting Started
 + Login into [Nimbix Cloud](https://www.nimbix.net/)